kerorv/conode/README.md

 end
 ```
 * Cnode

 Cnode is a shared library that implement cnode interface.It has own execute routine, and can send or receive message to/from other nodes.Please see include/cnode.h and include/msgrouter.h about detail.

 #### conode library
 * Conode library provide 5 api for Lnode:
 ```
 spawnnode(name, config)
 closenode(id)
-sendmsg(type, ptr, len)
+sendmsg(type, msg, len)
 settimer(id, interval)
 killtimer(id, timerid)
 ```